What is a DMCA Notice?

 How do I re-enable my RIT computer account?

 For the first offense, Users will have to follow to re-enable process on https://start.rit.edu/Copyright.
 Copyright holders may request that compensation be paid for downloading their copyrighted content.
 If this is the case, you will receive an e-mail from the copyright holder to your RIT computer account.
-The RIT ITS Service Desk and ITS Resnet does not provided legal advice with Copyrighted infringement cases.
+The RIT Service Center and ITS Resnet does not provided legal advice with Copyrighted infringement cases.
 Members of the RIT community should seek outside legal advice on how to handle the Copyright Infringement notice and requested compensation for pirating copyrighted material.
 Students who receives a DMCA notice can stop by Resnet for verification and for assistance removing peer to peer sharing clients.

 Any additional copyright offenses may be turned over to RIT Student Conduct or Public Safety.